openstax/path_prefixer/README.md

 [![Build Status](https://travis-ci.org/openstax/path_prefixer.svg?branch=master)](https://travis-ci.org/openstax/path_prefixer)

 This gem lets all routes in your app be accessed with an optional path prefix.
+It also modifies redirects to add the prefix to the redirect location when the incoming request had the prefix.

 To use the gem, simply add it to your Gemfile: